maxeymr/meanstack_docker/README.md

 }
 ```

-In the express directory, create a file named server.js with the following text&
+In the express directory, create a file named server.js with the following text

 ```
 //Get dependencies